Mashonaland Eagles: 2009–10 Stanbic Bank 20 Series

 Mash Eagles had an excellent start to their debut Twenty20 campaign as they beat Matabeleland Tuskers by 5 wickets at Harare.
 They continued their good form throughout the group matches, eventually finishing first in the pool with 17 points.

-On virtue of finishing top, Eagles faced Mountaineers who had finished second in the group phase.
+By virtue of finishing top, Eagles faced Mountaineers who had finished second in the group phase.
 They were the hot favourites to win the game and the series, considering the fact that the Eagles had downed the Mountaineers by 82 runs at Harare in their last encounter, with the Eagle's premier spinner, Ray Price taking remarkable figures of 5/12 in 2.5 overs in a total Mountaineers batting total of 59.
 However the final culminated in a nine-wicket upset loss for the hosts as renowned internationals and former schoolmates Hamilton Masakadza (64*) and Tatenda Taibu (37*) led Mountaineers to the inaugural Stanbic Bank Twenty20 trophy.